TechGrounds-Cloud8/cloud8-Rolfsijtema/Week7examtraining/Examtraining.md

 **Bootstrapping**
 - the execution of automated actions to services such as EC2 and RDS.
 This is typically in the form of scripts that run when the instances are launched.
+- In computing, a bootstrap loader is the first piece of code that runs when a machine starts, and is responsible for loading the rest of the operating system.

+**Userdata** "bootstrap"
+- eerste stukje code userdata om bijvoorbeeld je webserver op te starten.
+User is de gebruiker van EC2 niet perse een persoon/account/employee.

 **Containerization**
 Containers are packaged software that runs in a Docker image.
 Services such as Amazon ECS and Fargate can run Docker containers.